weirdgloop/mediawiki-extensions-Comments/README.md

 2. Run `update.php` to create the required database tables

 To allow users to be blocked from leaving comments, `$wgEnablePartialActionBlocks = true;` should also be set.

-## Developing
-We use Webpack (an asset bundler) for building the frontend JS required for the extension.

-The source files are located in `src/frontend/`, and the compiled assets are in `src/resources`.

-1. Run `npm install`
-2. To start Webpack in watch mode, run `npm start`
-3. When you are ready to commit changes, run `npm run build`